samiralam/rules-compendium/docs/dmg/5-creating-campaigns/greyhawk.md

 **Eastern Oerik**, the vast region explored in this chapter, is home to many powerful nations and some of the D&D game’s most famous dungeons and adventurers.

-**The Flanaess** (pronounced flah-*nay*-ess or *flay*-nayz) is another name for Eastern Oerik and means “land of the Flan.”
+**The Flanaess** (pronounced flah-*nay*-ess or *flay*-nayz) is another name for Eastern Oerik and means "land of the Flan."
 The region’s first human settlers and their descendants are known as the Flan.

 **Greyhawk** is an independent city in Eastern Oerik that attracts large numbers of adventurers.
 Greyhawk doubles as the name of the campaign setting.